 What do employers need to administer an HRA?

-For an employer to administer an HRA, they need to have legal HRA Plan documents in place.
+For an employer to administer an HRA, they need to have legal HRA plan documents in place.
 These documents describe the terms and conditions related to the operation and administration of the HRA.
-Since an HRA is subject to ERISA, the document must be provided in writing.
-If an HRA exists without a written HRA Plan document, the organization is out of compliance.
-In addition to the HRA Plan document, an organization needs to make sure it has certain safeguards in place to stay compliant with the IRS, ERISA, HIPAA, and the Affordable Care Act (ACA).
+Since an HRA is subject to ERISA, employers must provide the document in writing.

 Types of HRA administrators

-Because of these compliance reasons, and for ease of use and time savings, most organizations use a third party for HRA administration services.
-Organizations have three main options for compliant HRA administration: an HRA software provider, a traditional third-party administrator (TPA), or self- administration.
+Because of these compliance reasons and for ease of use and time savings, most organizations use a third party for HRA administration services.
+Organizations have three main options for compliant HRA administration: an HRA software provider, a traditional third-party administrator (TPA), or self-administration.

 HRA administration software provider